eigenhombre/llbb/README.md

 # First Steps

-Let's start with the question, what's the minimal semantic unit of compilation that the C compiler will accept, and how do these look in LLVM IR?

-Let's start with a tiny bit of numerical state, on its own:
+Let's start by looking at the smallest possible C programs.
+For example,

     $ cat min.c
     int x = 3;